The best way to travel between Nice and Monaco? The taxi boat.

 Baggage and privacy

-The semi-rigid boats used for transfers have storage spaces suitable for cabin luggage or professional equipment (camera cases, event equipment).
-The complete privatization of the boat also guarantees a level of privacy that neither trains nor land taxis can offer, which is particularly appreciated for the transfer of VIPs.
+The semi-rigid boats used for these excursions have storage space suitable for cabin luggage or professional equipment (camera cases, event equipment).
+The complete privatization of the boat also guarantees a level of privacy that neither trains nor taxis can offer, which is particularly appreciated for excursions with VIPs.

 24/7 availability, year-round